bestwebsoft/google-captcha-recaptcha-wordpress-plugin/readme.txt

 == Changelog ==

+= V1.09 - 14.11.2014 =
+* Bugfix : We fixed the bug with joint displaying Google reCaptcha and Captcha.
+* Bugfix : We fixed the bug with wrong answers in custom forms.
+* Bugfix : We fixed the bug with login redirect.

 = V1.08 - 14.10.2014 =
 * New : The Spanish language file is added.
 * Bugfix : Bug with multisite was fixed.